Skip to content

 What's New in V4

-The biggest change in v4: viaIndex() now returns Base Models by default.
+The big one. viaIndex() now returns Base Models by default.

-Previously, viaIndex()->get() returned Index Models and you had to call getBase() or paginateBase() to get base models.
-In v4, get() and paginate() return base models automatically when called through viaIndex():
+In v3, viaIndex()->get() returned Index Models and you had to call getBase() to get your actual models back.
+That’s backwards.
+In v4, get() and paginate() return base models when called through viaIndex():

 User::viaIndex()->searchTerm('david')->getBase();